matthewyoung94/open-sesame/README.md

 ### Overview
 Open Sesame would be an application that transforms your phone into a secure keypass, using the same NFC technology used in Apple Pay/Google Pay.

-### Project Structure
-The project consists of HTML, CSS and JavaScript.
+This project consists of HTML, CSS and JavaScript.